Q & A

 What differentiates The SHOW Center?

-In addition, your SHOW provider integrates a medical and psychological treatment modality to ensure treatment for all facets of sexual dysfunction.
+In addition, your SHOW provider integrates a medical and psychological treatment modality to ensure treatment for all facets of your care.
 Your SHOW provider is trained in not only the medical aspect of your care but also specialized in sexuality counseling and integrative healthcare.
 This specialized training provides patients with a level of empathy and caring not often experienced from medical professionals in this sub-specialty.
 In these days of managed care, with shortened, acute visits it is rare to find a medical professional who is able to take the time to really listen.
-We are a trauma-informed, LGBTQIA+ educated staff where we pride ourselves in making all people welcome and safe to discuss their sexual health.
+We are a trauma-informed, LGBTQIA+ educated staff where we pride ourselves in making all people fell welcome and safe to discuss all of their healthcare concerns.

 How is The SHOW Center different from sex therapy/counseling?